How fridge and dishwasher makers restrict repairs—and enable more e-waste

 “We do tend to see a shorter lifespan now than we did in the past.
 And part of that is just, there’s a lot more features, and it’s a lot more complex of an environment than it was 20 or 30 years ago,” Zieminski says.

 Still, some reliability issues can’t just be explained by the presence of more technology.
 Last year, LG settled a class action lawsuit over compressor problems in nearly 1.6 million refrigerators.
 As part of the settlement, LG denied any wrongdoing and said its fridges weren’t defective.
 However, according to two technicians I spoke with, those fridges are now a frequent source of repair requests.

-(LG did not respond to a request for comment by press time.)
+After publication, LG spokeswoman Taryn Brucia said the company now backs its refrigerators with a five year warranty on its cooling system, including labor, and a 10-year warranty for linear compressor parts with five years of coverage for labor.

 LG is also facing a class action lawsuit over compressors in its Kenmore-branded refrigerators, and Samsung is facing a class action suit over its refrigerators’ ice makers.

 Kei Son Summers, an appliance repair tech and the owner of Mr. Kei Services in Oklahoma City, says he believes quality control has fallen by the wayside as companies race to get their products out the door.

-Note: This story has been updated with comments from LG, which were provided after publication.